youlalala/marvel/README.md

   - `feature` : Contains an isolated part of an app's functionality.
   - `common-ui` : Contains custom UI elements that helps make UI consistent across different features.
   - `domain` : Encapsulates the business logic of the application.
-  - `data` : Containes a repository, data sources and model classes.
+  - `data` : Contains a repository, data sources and model classes.

 ## ⚒ Tech Stack